Language

 Sensor spares that deserve critical-spares review

-Power plants should review spares for vibration probes, speed sensors, pressure transmitters, differential pressure transmitters, RTDs, thermocouples, level transmitters, gas detectors, flow meters, temperature switches, pressure switches and generator monitoring sensors.
+Power plants should review spares for vibration probes, speed sensors, pressure transmitters, differential pressure transmitters, RTDs, thermocouples, level transmitters, gas detectors, flow meters, temperature switches, pressure switches, and generator monitoring sensors.

-The review should consider asset criticality, failure history, supplier lead time, installed base, interchangeability and documentation requirements.
-A common sensor used across multiple skids deserves different stocking logic than a one-off legacy device.
+The review should weigh asset criticality, failure history, supplier lead time, installed base, interchangeability, and documentation.
+A common sensor used across multiple skids deserves different stocking logic than a one-off legacy device, and for high-consequence loops, stock the sensor with its required certificate package, not just the hardware.

 Supplier commitments to demand before an outage

-Also ask who answers technical questions during installation.
-A distributor that can only forward emails to a factory after the outage starts is not a response plan.
+Ask whether the quoted sensor ships configured or requires field setup, since configuration time belongs in the outage schedule.
+Also confirm who answers technical questions during installation, because a distributor that can only forward emails to a factory after the outage starts is not a response plan.

 Build the supplier RFQ around acceptance criteria, not product names alone